 Tracy Chapman started a revolution

-Two tracks later, fans were sold.
+Before you even had a chance to turn the album over, fans were sold.
 Tracy Chapman was everyone’s new favorite singer-songwriter.

-In 1997, Irish Boyzone had a huge hit with Baby Can I Hold You which brought Tracy back into the charts with the same song, a decade later.
+In 1997, the Irish boy band Boyzone had a huge hit with Baby Can I Hold You which brought Tracy back into the charts with the same song, a decade later.

 A fast car drove the acoustic guitar back into the charts

-Following a performance at Nelson Mandela’s televised 70th Birthday Party, Fast Car reached #5 in the U.S and #6 in the UK charts.
+Following a performance at Nelson Mandela’s televised 70th Birthday Party, Fast Car reached #5 in the U.S. and #6 in the U.K. charts.